Model Agnostic Defence against Backdoor Attacks in Machine Learning: Evaluation

 Similar to the previous models, we evaluated the mitigation capacity of \BD.
 For each of the class $C=0 \ldots 9$, we compute $\mathit{JI}(S_{bd})$ and $\mathit{JI}(S_{fix})$, as captured in \Cref{eq:evaluate-mitigation}.
 From \Cref{table:rq1-b-MNIST}, we observe that the fixed set is exactly in line with the clean set.
 Thus, we see improvements of up to $\approx$ 81\% in the target class ($7$) and up to $\approx$18\% in the non target classes.

-\revise{ To further illustrate the efficacy of \BD, we compare the attack success rates (after the deployment of the defence) for the various datasets under comparison to existing defence techniques for backdoor attacks.
+To further illustrate the efficacy of \BD, we compare the attack success rates (after the deployment of the defence) for the various datasets under comparison to existing defence techniques for backdoor attacks.
 We compare \BD defence to Neural Cleanse~\cite{NeuralCleanse} and Fine Pruning~\cite{finePruning} in \Cref{table:comparison}.
-We show that despite being a blackbox method, the attack success rate after deploying the \BD defence is lower than current state of the art defences. }
+We show that despite being a blackbox method, the attack success rate after deploying the \BD defence is lower than current state of the art defences.

-To evaluate this research question, we designed three datasets where the first backdoor image is found at the 10\%ile, 50th\%ile and 80\%ile, respectively.
+\reviseNew{ We measure the efficiency of \BD because it is an online detection system.
+This means that \BD is deployed alongside the actual machine learning model, and as a result it becomes crucial to study the associated overheads.} To measure the efficiency of \BD, we design three datasets where the first backdoor image is found at the 10\%ile, 50th\%ile and 80\%ile, respectively.
 Each dataset contains 500 images and 10\% of the images are poisoned. \Cref{table:rq2} reports our findings for all three models.
 The major portion of the time is spent in detecting the backdoor.
 An increasing trend is seen as the first poisoned input is pushed later.
 However in practice, this should not be an issue.
 An adversary who has inserted a backdoor will, in our opinion, be keen to attack the model they have poisoned as soon as possible.
 Therefore, the time to detect backdoors is likely to be lower in practice.
 The trigger blocker propagation (TBP) and false positive handling (FP) seem to take roughly the same amount of time irrespective of the first backdoored image.
-In our evaluation, \BD defends against the backdoor attack with an overhead as low as 4.4ms per image.
+In our evaluation, \BD defends against the backdoor attack with an overhead as low as 4.4ms per image. \reviseNew{These experiments were conducted on a machine with eight Intel Broadwell CPUs, 30GB of RAM and an NVIDIA Tesla P4 GPU.}

+\revise{ To evaluate the memory consumption overhead of \BD, 500 images are poisoned and the memory consumption of our \BD defence is measured.
+This is compared with the memory consumption of the same model predicting the corresponding 500 clean images.
+As observed in \Cref{table:memory-consumption}, \BD has an overhead of $\approx$13.9\% (118.4 MiB) on average and as low as $\approx$2.9\% (48.6 MiB). }

+\revise{ Similarly, to evaluate the performance overhead for \BD, 500 images are poisoned and the timing requirement of the \BD defence along with the model predictions is measured.
+This is compared with the timing requirement of the same model predicting the corresponding 500 clean images.
+As observed in \Cref{table:time-consumption}, \BD has a time overhead of $\approx$26.8s (29.3\%) on average and as low as $\approx$0.59s. }

 In this RQ, we aim to evaluate the efficiency of \BD to defend against different patterns of backdoor attacks.
 It is important to note that we are unable to perform this evaluation for the TrojanNN~\cite{trojannn}.
 As per our knowledge, the authors of TrojanNN have only made one of the localised trigger poisoned model publicly available.
 As a result of this, we are unable to fully answer RQ3 for TrojanNN~\cite{trojannn}.
 Thus, for TrojanNN, we only report the accuracy of the fixed dataset for this attack.